phile21/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Let's display a file - A script that displays the content of the /etc/passwd file

 What about 2 - A script that displays the content of /etc/passwd and /etc/hosts

+Lat lines of a file - A script that displays the last 10 lines of /etc/passwd